wkaisertexas/wkaisertexas/README.md

 Four main components are present in this project:

 - A [LinkedIn Article](https://www.linkedin.com/pulse/behind-innovation-insights-from-international-science-william-kaiser) written to explain key findings and methodologies in a narrative form
-- A [Kaggle Notebook](https://www.kaggle.com/code/wkaisertexas/international-science-fair-analysis) used to create the figures
-- A [Kaggle Dataset](https://www.kaggle.com/datasets/wkaisertexas/all-international-science-fair-projects) I created which allows anyone to do their own analysis on ISEF projects
 - An [Interactive t-SNE Visualization](https://wkaisertexas.github.io/all-isef-projects/) to help those new to science fair to explore project ideas

 ### Mandelbulb in Web GPU